 To measure these services researchers must model landscapes and compare scenarios of land cover and land use practices.
-The World Conservation Monitoring Center, in collaboration with the International Center for Tropical Agriculture (CIAT), have made a preliminary assessment of ecosystem services in Indonesia with a focus on potential cacao growing regions.
-More detailed land cover data is required to compare differences between agroforestry systems, but this rapid assessment highlights areas where cacao expansion could offer the greatest benefits and where it poses the greatest threat to ecosystem services.
+The World Conservation Monitoring Centre, in collaboration with the International Center for Tropical Agriculture (CIAT), have made a preliminary assessment of ecosystem services in Indonesia with a focus on potential cacao growing regions now and under a changing climate.